cagatav/Ceng434-ShoppingProject/README.md

-# CENG434 Project
+# CENG434 E-Commerce Project

-# 190444082 - Ahmet Enes KÜÇÜKMADAN

-# 190444038 - Enes Çağatay SÖZEN

 This project was created using HTML, CSS, PHP, and MySQL.

-To run it, follow these steps:
+## Project Contributors
+- 190444082 - Ahmet Enes KÜÇÜKMADAN
+- 190444038 - Enes Çağatay SÖZEN

+## Running the Project

-1. You need to install XAMPP on your computer and activate the Apache and MySQL servers from the XAMPP program.
+1. You must install XAMPP on your computer and activate the Apache and MySQL servers from the XAMPP program.

 2. Install the project in the "C:\xampp\htdocs" directory.

-3. To view the project, open your web browser and go to "http://localhost/Ceng434-ShoppingProject/ShoppingProject/mainmenu.php".
+3. To view the project, open your web browser and go to "http://localhost/Ceng434-ShoppingProject/ShoppingProject/Home.php".

+## Updating Data

-4. To update the data in the project, you can go to "http://localhost/phpmyadmin/index.php?route=/sql&pos=0&db=productdb&table=producttable".
+To update the data in the project, you can go to "http://localhost/phpmyadmin/index.php?route=/sql&pos=0&db=productdb&table=producttable".
+Add the SQL codes at the bottom to the "producttable" table as SQL.

+SQL codes:

 ```sql
 INSERT INTO producttable (product_name, product_description, product_price, product_image, product_seller)